jdinwiddie/CodeWars/README.md

 as the background originally in hopes to throw in some SQL exercises as well, but I might not end up doing that.
 I'm just keeping all my doors open right now.

+**UPDATE 07/18/18**
+I decided to remove the Flask application portion because this is going to just be for Javascript.
+I will make another project file when I decide to do SQL exercises.

 This is used for personal growth; however, you are welcome to check out my code.
 I publish each exercise in the [Exercises](#exercises) section.

 ## Table of Contents: